jrlarsen/GetProgramming/README.md

 ## Part 2 - Characters and Components
 Building the components that will be used in the full program.
+Getting a sense of the modular nature of programs.
+Each object or function has its part to play.
+Complicated programs are often made from simple parts.

 ### Chapter 3 - [Players and Properties](https://github.com/jrlarsen/AdventuresInCode/blob/master/Chpt3/chapter3.md)
 Representing a player in code.